faenrandir/a_careful_examination/documents/science/adam_and_eve_the_first_couple.md

 > All descendants of Adam and Eve inherit certain effects from the Fall, but because of the Atonement of Jesus Christ we are held accountable only for our own sins.

+[^dc_father_of_all]: The modern [D&C 27](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/27?lang=eng) was originally Book of Commandments [chapter 28](https://www.josephsmithpapers.org/paper-summary/book-of-commandments-1833/64) and then Doctrine and Covenants [section 50](https://www.josephsmithpapers.org/paper-summary/revelation-circa-august-1835-dc-27/1#full-transcript).
+[Chapter 28](https://www.josephsmithpapers.org/paper-summary/book-of-commandments-1833/64) of the Book of Commandments was originally seven verses long.
+Joseph Smith significantly expanded the section for the 1835 Doctrine and Covenants ([section 50](https://www.josephsmithpapers.org/paper-summary/revelation-circa-august-1835-dc-27/1#full-transcript)), and it is in this expansionary material that the phrase "father of all" in reference to Adam was included.
+The expansionary material and the phrase "father of all" persisted in the [the 1845 edition](https://archive.org/details/GR_713/page/n273/mode/2up?q=%22father+of+all%22) and remains to the present day.

+"father of all" in reference to Adam was included in section 50 of the [original 1835](https://www.josephsmithpapers.org/paper-summary/doctrine-and-covenants-1835/1#full-transcript), the [1845 Doctrine & Covenants](https://archive.org/details/GR_713/page/n273/mode/2up?q=%22father+of+all%22).
+The section today is numbered as section 27 and the phrase "father of all" is currently omitted.